 The Radiological Protection Ordinance requires the licence holder to take appropriate measures to prevent unplanned and uncontrolled releases of radioactive materials into the environment.
-The corresponding technical and administrative requirements to be considered during planning, construction, operation and decommissioning are outlined in the Ordinance on the Use of Unsealed Radiation Sources and in the Regulatory Guidelines HSK-R-07 and ENSI-B04.
+The corresponding technical and administrative requirements to be considered during planning, construction, operation and decommissioning are outlined in the "Ordinance on the Use of Radioactive Material" and in the Regulatory Guidelines HSK-R-07 (resp. upcoming ENSI-G12) and ENSI-B12 "Emergency Preparedness".
 All other facility specific details are laid down in the licences and permits.

-The Radiological Protection Ordinance requires the declaration of rooms, buildings or areas as controlled zones if the dose rate, surface contamination level or air contamination level may exceed certain limits listed in the Ordinance.
+The Radiological Protection Ordinance requires the declaration of rooms, buildings or areas as radiological controlled zones if the dose rate, surface contamination level or air contamination level may exceed certain limits listed in the Ordinance.